undecided/gingerbread-man/README.txt

 above conversation) The lady approves, but is not entirely satisfied, but what could I do?
 My lunchbreak was up...

 The next phase will be to write a Shoes version.
 Maybe.
+(This was written in 2010 - so maybe not)

 Licence?
 What licence?
 This code is released under the FMDIDGAD Licence (although who Frankly is, I don't know - I've never actually seen that film.)
 War and Tea: I will happily repay the amount that I charged you for this software provided this code has be forensically proven by a government CSI dept to have been the sole cause of your computer exploding, your house being razed to the ground with your charred cat/dog remains inside, and that this code engineered toxic fumes destroying your entire street.
 For anything less, including lost time, money, limbs or consciousness, no warranty.
 Enjoy!

 What?
 You need usage instructions too?
 Shall I install it for you too?
 Personally scrub your ram afterwards?
 Sit behind you humming "Did you know the muffin man"?
 Yeesh...
-Install a linux distro, install ruby, open a console or tty and type "ruby dance.rb" from within the folder with the dance.rb file in.
+From a *nix or OSX, install ruby, open a console or tty and type "ruby dance.rb" from within the folder with the dance.rb file in.
 Then watch the pretty stick figure, and press ctrl-c when you get bored.